 God is patient with us.
 Scripture reveals the Lord “is patient toward you, not wishing for any to perish but for all to come to repentance” (2 Pet.
 3:9).
 This means God gives us time and opportunity to hear His gospel message and to respond to it.
 God is gracious toward us.
 “But Thou, O Lord, art a God merciful and gracious, Slow to anger and abundant in lovingkindness and truth” (Ps.
 86:15).
 God Himself shows grace and love toward everyone, including those who hate Him (Matt.
 5:45; Rom.
 5:6-10).
 Jesus stated, “He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous” (Matt.
 5:45).
 God loves us, no matter our spiritual depravity, and He has created an open door for us to come to Him through the work of His Son, Jesus Christ.
 We come to God with the empty hands of faith, trusting in Christ alone as our Savior.

 God is righteous and will judge those who reject and suppress His truth.
 There is a serious and dire warning that God gives in His Word about those who suppress His truth in unrighteousness.
 Paul writes, “The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness” (Rom 1:18).
-When a person continually rejects God’s revelation of Himself in nature and Scripture, then God eventually gives them over to their sinful passions and degrading lusts (Rom.
+When a person continually rejects God’s revelation of Himself in nature and Scripture, then God eventually gives that person over to her/his sinful passions and degrading lusts (Rom.
 1:24).